moorepants/dissertation/systemidentification.rst

 minutes of data sampled at 200 Hz, :math:`N=1720647`.

-The eigenvalues as a function of speed of the identified model can be compared to those of the Whipple and arm models. :ref:`Figure 13.11<figAARloc>` shows the root locus of the three models.
-The weave mode exists in all three models, with it always being stable in the arm model and it being unstable at lower speeds in the other two models.
-The identified model is unstable over most of the shown speed range.
-Above 3 m/s or so, the Whipple model's weave mode diverges from the identified model to different asymptotes.
+The eigenvalues as a function of speed of the identified model can be compared to those of the Whipple and arm models, see Section :ref:`secRiderArms` in Chapter :ref:`Extensions`. :ref:`Figure 13.11<figAARloc>` shows the root locus of the three models.
+The oscillatory weave mode exists in all three models, with it always being stable in the arm model and it being unstable at lower speeds in the other two models.
+The identified model's oscillatory weave mode is unstable over most of the shown speed range.
+Above 3 m/s or so, the Whipple model's oscillatory weave mode diverges from the identified model to different asymptotes.
 The arm model weave mode diverges somewhere in between.
 Note that the arm model has an unstable real mode for all speeds. :ref:`Figure 13.12<figAAEig>` gives a different view of the root locus allowing one to more easily compare the real eigenvalues.
 The imaginary parts of the weave mode have similar curvature with respect to speed for all the models, with the identified model having about 1 rad/s larger frequency of oscillation for all speeds.
-The identified model does have a stable speed range with the Whipple model under predicting the weave critical speed by almost 2 m/s.
+The identified model does have a stable speed range where the Whipple model under predicts the weave critical speed by almost 2 m/s.
 The identified caster mode is much faster than the one predicted by the Whipple model.

-.. todo:: Give refernce to the chapter explaining the arm modes and be careful about calling it the weave mode.
-The oscillatary weave mode is always stable.
-Use osciallotary as an adverb.
-Referecne page 66.

 .. _figAARloc: